chadkluck/serverless-video-converter/README.md

 # Create the storage stack that will serve as the VideoOutputBucket
 ./cli/config.py storage PREFIX MY_STATIC_ASSETS
 # choose the template-storage-s3-cloudfront.yml template when asked
-# You will need the bucket name and prefix (object path) when setting up the application later
+# You will need the BucketName when setting up the application later
+# You will also need the OriginBucketDomainForCloudFront when setting up CloudFront

 # Create the repo and seed it from the @chadkluck/serverless-video-converter
 ./cli/create_repo.py YOUR_GITHUB/YOUR_REPO_NAME --provider github --source https://github.com/chadkluck/serverless-video-converter